yousefelassal/quote-cron/README.md

 > Happiness is not in the mere possession of money; it lies in the joy of achievement, in the thrill of creative effort.

 > It is unwise to be too sure of one's own wisdom.
 It is healthy to be reminded that the strongest might weaken and the wisest might err.

+> Science is organized knowledge.
+Wisdom is organized life.